eclipse-archived/codewind-filewatchers/DEVELOPING.md

 ```

-## Building and testing the Node filewatcher
+## Building the Node filewatcher and packaging it into VSCode

 If running on Windows, run `npm-package.sh` using [WSL](https://docs.microsoft.com/en-us/windows/wsl/about) or [MSYS2](https://www.msys2.org/).